wmutschl/pruned-skewed-kalman-paper/README.md

 ```matlab
 dynare ireland2004_ml_1_gaussian
 ```
-Runtime: 2 minutes on MacBook.
+Runtime: 2 minutes on MacBook, 1 minute on Linux server.

 #### Task ML 2: initial values search for maximum likelihood estimation of CSN model
-Search for initial values for the maximum likelihood estimation of the CSN model using the PSKF to compute the likelihood.
+Search for initial values for the maximum likelihood estimation of the CSN model (*Task ML 3*) using the PSKF to compute the likelihood.
 To this end:
 1. Fix model and stderr parameters to Gaussian estimates from maximum likelihood from *Task ML 1*.
 1. Create large grid for skew parameters.
 1. Evaluate likelihood (computed by PSKF) on grid using MATLAB's parallel computing toolbox.
-1. Use best five skew parameter combinations as initial guess.
-1. Optimize for each initial guess the likelihood (computed by PSKF) over both stderr and skew parameters.
+1. Use best five skew parameter combinations as initial guess and optimize for each initial guess the likelihood (computed by PSKF) over both stderr and skew parameters.
 ```matlab
 dynare ireland2004_ml_2_csn_initval_search
 ```
-Runtime: 23 minutes on MacBook.
+Runtime: 23 minutes on MacBook, 33 minutes on Linux server.

 #### Task ML 3: maximum likelihood estimation of CSN model
 Estimate the CSN model with maximum likelihood using the PSKF to compute the likelihood.
-The optimizer is initialized with the best initial values (highest log-likelihood value) found in *Task ML 2*.
+The optimizer is initialized with the best optimized values (highest log-likelihood value) found in *Task ML 2*.
 ```matlab
 dynare ireland2004_ml_3_csn
 ```
-Runtime: 20 minutes on MacBook.
+Runtime: 20 minutes on MacBook, 36 minutes on Linux server.

 ### Bayesian estimation
 The easiest estimation strategy is to use the Slice sampler for the full estimation (see *Task Bayes 1* and *Task Bayes 2*), but we also provide several different ways to estimate the model with the Random-Walk Metropolis-Hastings (RWMH) sampler (as this is standard practice).